7 Best Projection Screens for Conference Rooms

 Standard gain screens (0.8 to 1.2) provide consistent brightness across wide viewing angles.
 Everyone sees roughly the same image quality regardless of seating position.
 This matters in large conference rooms, training facilities, or large venues where seating spreads across a wide area.

 For most conference room projector installations, I specify 1.0 to 1.3 gain screens.
 This balances brightness against viewing angle coverage.
 Only choose higher gain screens if seating is narrow and brightness is critical.
+Adjustable monitor risers can be paired with your screen setup to optimize viewing ergonomics for different audience positions.

 Ambient Light Management